Get help for free

 Color

-Mucor mycelium typically starts with white or gray, then turns dark-gray in color.
+Mucor on early stages starts with thin bright white or grayish mycelium.
+Later it turns dark-gray in color.

 Rhizopus tends to be grayish, with occasional formation of a blue or yellow-colored coating on the substrate.